 This masoor dal is so easy to make.
 Simply, throw some lentils, water and spices in the slow cooker, put on the lid and forget about it for several hours.
 There is no chopping vegetables or sauteeing onions.
 No fuss!
 Then, when you’re ready to eat, pour over the fragrant “vaghaar” by heating some ghee or oil and adding in the whole spices and a bit of chili.

-We’ve had a slow cooker for a few years now, only using it on and off, and I finally decided to experiment with making dals in it.
-It is so easy to throw some lentils, water and spices in the pot in the morning and leave it for the day.
+The slow cooker is a great tool if you want to experiment with making dals.
+I do this often because it is so easy to throw some lentils, liquid and spices in the pot in the morning and leave it for the day.
 When I get home, the house is filled with the aromatics of a warm, comforting meal.

 Slow Cooker Masoor Dal

 - 1 cup whole Masoor Dal (often sold as Brown Lentils at the grocery store)

 - 1/2 tsp brown mustard seeds

 - few slices of a fresh red or a whole dried red chili

 - Put all of the ingredients for the dal except the salt in the slow cooker.